 Chilean nitrate and all synthetic fertilizers, including urea, are prohibited.

 The production of terrestrial plants shall be soil-based.
 The production of such crops in hydroponic systems is prohibited.
+“Soil-based” means that apart from the propagation or seedling stages, a plant must spend its life in the soil.
+For herbs, flowers and ornamentals in pots that are sold directly to the final consumer, the CB can allow production on permitted growing media.

+The removal of soil from the farm is prohibited.
+Incidental removal of soil when harvesting crops is permitted.

 For mushroom production, substrates shall be made of products of organic agriculture, or other non-chemically treated natural products such as peat, wood, mineral products or soil.